LegendArenaMC/LegendFrame/README.md

 LegendFrame
 ====

-The successor to KotlinLoader.
-Requirement for all LegendArena plugins.
+The successor to my old plugin, KotlinLoader.

 Getting a Jar
 ====